-Failure to return the supplementary form by the published deadline will mean that applicants cannot be considered for a place under the Foundation Place criteria, and the application will be dealt with under the Open Place criteria.
+Failure to return the Supplementary Information Form (SIF) by the published deadline will mean that applicants cannot be considered for a place under the Foundation Place criteria, and the application will be dealt with under the Open Place criteria.

 18. Appeals